Foundational Course Requirement (formerly called Tier 2)

 All courses must be taken for a letter grade with the exception of Psy 985, 990, 992, or 993, which are graded SAT/UNSAT.

-Students in Mind/Brain/Behavior track (Cognitive Science) or the Life Science track (Social and Cognitive Neuroscience) must take MCB 80 as one of their two required Foundational Courses.
+Students in the Mind/Brain/Behavior track (Cognitive Science) must take MCB 80 as one of their two required Foundational Courses.
+Students in the Life Science track (Cognitive Neuroscience & Evolutionary Psychology) must take MCB 80 OR Psy 14 as one of their two required Foundational Courses.
 Be aware that Summer School courses do not count toward the Foundational Course requirement except in rare cases - any exceptions to be considered require submission of a petition, with syllabus, to the Undergraduate Office by the spring petition deadline before the course is taken.